CreatieveNaam/po-paradigma/README.md

 In this chapter we get to know how to do math operations, display a digit and use the Stack.
 You should know what the [Stack](https://www.cs.cmu.edu/~adamchik/15-121/lectures/Stacks%20and%20Queues/Stacks%20and%20Queues.html) is before you read this chapter.
 You should also be familiar with the ASCII [table](https://i.stack.imgur.com/iCOov.gif).

 ## Math operations
 Math operations are used to mathematically manipulate register.
 The syntax of a math operation is typically `operation register, value/register`.
-The first register is the subject op the operation.
+The first register is the subject of the operation.
 The table below shows every math operation.

 Operation | Operation Name | Operation Name (signed) | Description
 --- | --- | --- | ---